k-med/hugo-static-website/content/notes/flirtingteasing.md

 ### Executive Summary

 * **The Problem:** Most men mistake "flirting" for simply giving compliments or declaring interest.
-This destroys sexual tension and gives away power[cite: 1].
+This destroys sexual tension and gives away power.

 * **The Definition Gap:** Confusion often exists regarding the difference between a "tease" and a "flirt."
-Clarifying this distinction is the key to calibration[cite: 2].
+Clarifying this distinction is the key to calibration.

 * **The Three Levels:** Communication operates on a ladder of intimacy based on the *target* of the statement:
     1.  **Statement:** Aimed at the external world (Low Risk).
     2.  **Tease:** Aimed at the specific person (Medium Risk).
-    3.  **Flirt:** Aimed at the dynamic *between* the two people (High Risk)[cite: 3].
+    3.  **Flirt:** Aimed at the dynamic *between* the two people (High Risk).
-* **The Transformation Protocol:** Any generic observation can be instantly converted into a tease or a flirt by shifting the target from the object to the person, and then to the relationship[cite: 5, 6].
+* **The Transformation Protocol:** Any generic observation can be instantly converted into a tease or a flirt by shifting the target from the object to the person, and then to the relationship.
 * **Risk Mitigation:** You can use lower levels (Statements) to gauge receptivity before "upping the ante" to Teases or Flirts.
-This creates a safety net for escalation[cite: 7, 8].
+This creates a safety net for escalation.

 ---